MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Telemetry.md

 PowerShell sends the following information during the session:

-- The count of calls to the PowerShell.Create() API
+- The count of calls to the `PowerShell.Create()` API
 - The names and versions of Microsoft-owned modules loaded
 - The names of enabled experimental features
-- The count of remote session open events
+- The count of remote session open operations

 This information is sent periodically during the lifetime of the session.
 This information is sent regardless of the host application.